SquareBracketAssociates/Booklet-uFFI/Chapters/7-threadedffi.md

 To correclty handling the flow of FFI calls and the C stack, callbacks should be handled in the same thread of the library.
 This is automatic when we are using the Same Thread Runner.
 However, when using a Worker thread the FFICallback should have the correct FFILibrary assigned to it.

-To give the correct library to a callback we should set it through the @#ffiLibrary:@ message after creating the callback and before passing it to the C library.
+To give the correct library to a callback we should set it through the *#ffiLibrary:* message after creating the callback and before passing it to the C library.

-If we are using anonymous callbacks we should create the callback with the message @#newCallbackWithSignature:block:library:@.
+If we are using anonymous callbacks we should create the callback with the message *#newCallbackWithSignature:block:library:*.